Indian Airlines Flight 605: Passengers and crew

 Flight 605 carried 139 passengers and 7 crew members, consisting of 2 cockpit crew and 5 cabin crew.
 There were 4 infants aboard the flight.

 The pilot who controlled the flight was Indian national Captain Cyril Fernandez at 46 years old.
 He joined Indian Airlines in 1977 as a pilot and was promoted to the position of co-pilot.
 Eventually, he became Captain of a Hawker Siddeley HS 748.
 In 1983, Fernandez obtained a Boeing 737 co-pilot rating, followed by a Captain rating in 1984.
 Fernandez became the co-pilot of an Airbus A320 in 1989.
 Fernandez had a total flying experience of 9,307 hours, of which 68 hours were spent on the Airbus A320.

-According to the report, Captain Fernandez was under supervision as he was undergoing the first of 10 route checks required for qualification to Captain.
+According to the report, Captain Fernandez was under supervision as he was undergoing the first of 10 route checks required for qualification to captain.
 During the flight, he was seated in the left seat.

 The pilot who supervised Captain Fernandez was Indian national Captain Satish Gopujkar at 44 years old.
-He joined Indian Airlines in 1969 and was employed as a co-pilot on a Hawker Siddeley HS 748 from 1971–1981, later flying the plane as a Captain.
+He joined Indian Airlines in 1969 and was employed as a co-pilot on a Hawker Siddeley HS 748 from 1971 to 1981, later flying the plane as a captain.
 In 1981, he obtained a Boeing 737 co-pilot rating and later, a pilot in command rating in 1983.
 In 1989, he was promoted as a co-pilot on an Airbus A320.
 Captain Gopujkar had a total flying experience of 10,340 hours, of which 255 hours were on the Airbus A320.
 During the flight, he was carrying out the duties of both the co-pilot and the check pilot.

 Before Flight 605, Captain Gopujkar was involved in a taxiing incident in Cochin, although he was not blamed for the incident.
 During Flight 605, he was seated in the right seat.

 Casualties

 92 people were killed in the crash, including Captain Gopujkar and Captain Fernandez.
 According to official reports: amongst the 54 injured people, at least 20 had suffered head injuries, 32 suffered lower limb injuries, while 7 sustained thoracic injuries.
 Details in the report revealed that most of the dead suffered major trauma during the crash.
 At least 81 victims were revealed to have suffered shock and burn injuries.

 The report then stated that several passengers may have been too injured to move, leaving them physically unable to escape from the burning wreckage.
 They may have survived the impact, but due to the injuries they suffered during the crash, they couldn't escape.
 The report stated that most people seated near the emergency exits and slides survived the crash.

-As most survivors and victims of the crash suffered head and leg injuries, the investigative team stated that those injuries might have occurred to the passengers (and some of the crew) onboard as a result of the inadequate leg room.
+As most survivors and victims of the crash suffered head and leg injuries, the investigative team stated that those injuries might have occurred to the passengers (and some of the crew) on board as a result of the inadequate leg room.
 In addition, during the crash, several seats were thrust forward, causing several passengers' head to slam into the back of the seat in front of them.